-To reduce shoreline erosion and turbidity, PacifiCorp installed a vegetated buffer adjacent to the reservoir between the State Route 30 and State Route 23 bridges to stabilize 5.5 miles of shoreline.
-Deep rooting shrubs and willows were planted, and PacifiCorp reseeded over a thousand 1,000 acres of tilled ground for grassland buffer and installed over 70 miles of cattle exclusion fencing.
+Stabilize 3 Miles of Shoreline between State Route 30 and State Route 23 shoreline.
+Deep rooting shrubs and willows were planted, and PacifiCorp reseeded over a 1,000 acres of tilled ground for grassland buffer and installed over 70 miles of cattle exclusion fencing.